Natural Language Tips for Writing a Screenplay

 Latest

 Please introduce yourself.
 What do you do?
 Why?
 What do you want people to know about you?
-Hi!
-I'm an actor, writer and comedian.
-I...
+My name is Sarah Donna, and I’m a...